iPhone Flip release date expectations, price estimates, upgrades

 iPhone Flip camera

-One thing you can expect is that the main camera will likely be at least 48MP.
-That's the same as the one on the mid-range iPhone 16e, so it should be more than capable of capturing beautiful, high-quality photos.
+The main camera will likely be at least 48MP.
+That's the same as the one on the mid-range iPhone 17e, so it should be more than capable of capturing beautiful, high-quality photos.

 iPhone Flip design

-Nevertheless, we're inclined to believe the iPhone Flip will maintain a recognizable Apple look anyway.
 Several concept renders of a potential iPhone with a clamshell design have been circulating around the internet for some time now.
-Most point to a Galaxy Z Flip-style look, the classic clamshell foldable smartphone look, but just an iPhone.
+Most point to a Galaxy Z Flip-style look, the classic clamshell foldable smartphone look.
+But, an iPhone.

-Meanwhile, Jon Prosser from Front Page Tech also suggests that Apple may go for two displays like on Surface Duo.
+Meanwhile, Jon Prosser from Front Page Tech also suggested earlier that Apple may go for two displays like on the Surface Duo.
 At least, according to Prosser, the company has prototyped it.
-This would conflict the other rumors, though, about Apple looking to get rid of the crease in a foldable display.
-Obviously, if there are two displays, there's no crease, per se...
+This would conflict with the other rumors, though, about Apple looking to get rid of the crease in a foldable display.
+Obviously, if there are two displays, there's no crease per se.

 Knowing Apple, we can probably count on the iPhone Flip to feel premium and well-made.
-It's safe to expect a strong, durable build too – something that looks good and holds up over time.
+It's safe to expect a strong, durable build too.

-Well-known analyst Ming-Chi Kuo has said that Apple's book-style foldable iPhone might feature a titanium body and a titanium-stainless steel hinge.
-If that turns out to be true, there’s a good chance the iPhone Flip could follow the same design path.
+Reputable analyst Ming-Chi Kuo has suggested that Cupertino's book-style foldable, possibly called the iPhone Fold or iPhone Ultra, may feature a titanium body and a hinge of titanium and stainless steel.
+If that's the case, there's a good chance the iPhone Flip will follow a similar design for durability and lightness.

 iPhone Flip display

-All right, all right, I know this is what everyone wants to know.
-To crease or not to crease seems to be Apple's dilemma right now (and generally, every foldable phone maker's dilemma).
-Foldable phones still have a crease in 2025, despite it being very minimal with new models such as the Oppo Find N5.
+To crease or not to crease seems to be Apple's dilemma when it comes to foldables.
+Foldable phones still have a crease right now, despite it being very minimal with new models.

-Several rumors say that Apple's foldable iPhone might not have a crease at all – that's the visible line where the screen usually folds.
+Several rumors say that Apple's foldable iPhone might not have a crease at all.
+The crease is, by the way, that the visible line where the screen usually folds.

 • Galaxy Z Flip 6: 6.7-inch folding display, 3.4-inch cover display